wistia/terraform-provider-wistia/README.md

 The video files aren't included in this repository, so you'll need to edit the file paths to point at something on your computer or upload by URL instead.

+## Disclaimer

+This provider is offered as-is, with no guarantee of support or bug fixes.
+If you find it useful, though, we'd love to hear from you.
+Please open an issue and let us know how you're using Terraform with Wistia.